Websoft9/handbook/docs/sales/marketplace/offer.md

 # Use Cases:

 Time Series Database, IoT Monitoring and Analytics, Network Monitoring, SaaS Operational Monitoring, Application Performance Monitoring (APM)

-# Intellectual Property Statement:

-This offering includes a wide range of open source and free software, but the copyrights, licenses, and trademarks remain the legal protections of their original owners.

-- InfluxDB® is a trademark registered by InfluxData®
-- InfluxDB® is licensed under the permissive MIT and Apache 2.0 licenses

-Any IP infringement here, please don't hesitate to contact us: legal@websoft9.com, we will correct it as soon as possible.
 ```

 ### 特征亮点 {#highlights}